deh0512/LeetCode/src/72_editdistance/README.md

 Both space and time complexity are O(m * n), where m and n are the lengths of the two words.

+This problem seemed familiar (like something covered in a class some years ago), so I decided to do a bit of research.
+This variation of the edit distance problem is called the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+In some sense, it is a generalization of the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) for strings of unequal length.